lamalab-org/chem-caption/docs/source/usage.rst

 Usage
 =====
-The main idea of chemcaption is to be able to represent molecules in memory, generate molecular fingerprints from these molecules, and store these fingerprints as tabular data.
+The main idea of chemcaption is to be able to represent molecules in memory, generate molecular fingerprints from these molecules, and store these fingerprints as tabular data and/or LIFT-like text corpora.
 In addition, to enable the (pre)-training of large-language models (LLMs) we can convert these generated fingerprints into text using text templates and metadata provided via the featurizers.

 A basic workflow of how to use *chemcaption* can be seen below: